Page Created |

 Combined Operations Headquarters has various specialised units operational.
 These include:

-• 30 (Commando) Assault Unit: A unit specializing in intelligence-gathering and targeted raids.
+- 30 (Commando) Assault Unit: A unit specialising in intelligence-gathering and targeted raids.

-• 45 Royal Marine Commando (2): Similar in function to the other 45 RM Commando, providing additional strength.
+- 45 Royal Marine Commando (2): Similar in function to the other 45 Royal Marine Commando, providing additional strength.

 These units, each with their specialised roles and expertise, were integral to the success of numerous raiding and combined operations during World War II, contributing significantly to the Allied war effort.